Dhaka’s air quality remains ‘moderate’

-Kuwait’s Kuwait City, the UAE’s Dubai and Peru’s Lima occupied the first three spots in the list, with AQI scores of 179, 153, 123, respectively.
+Kuwait’s Kuwait City, the United Arab Emirates’s Dubai and Chile’s Santiago occupied the first three spots in the list, with AQI scores of 312,156,148, respectively.

 An AQI between 101 and 200 is considered ‘unhealthy’, particularly for sensitive groups.